simonmichael/hledger/hledger/hledger_balance.m4.md

                    0
 ```

-More precisely, the balance command shows the *change* to each account's balance caused by all (matched) postings.
-In the common case where you do not filter by date and your journal sets the correct opening balances, this is the same as the account's ending balance.

 By default, accounts are displayed hierarchically, with subaccounts indented below their parent.
 At each level of the tree, accounts are sorted by [account code](/manual.html#account-directive) if any, then by account name.
 Or with `-S/--sort-amount`, by their balance amount.

 "Boring" accounts, which contain a single interesting subaccount and
 no balance of their own, are elided into the following line for more compact output.
-(Not yet supported in tabular reports.)
 Use `--no-elide` to prevent this.

 Account balances are "inclusive" - they include the balances of any subaccounts.

 Accounts which have zero balance (and no non-zero subaccounts) are
 omitted.
 Use `-E/--empty` to show them.

-A final total is displayed by default; use `-N/--no-total` to suppress it:
+A final total is displayed by default; use `-N/--no-total` to suppress it, eg:

 ```shell
 $ hledger balance -p 2008/6 expenses --no-total